lvl7wizard/portfolio/README.md

 # Portfolio Site

 This is the codebase for my portfolio site, the live version can be found [here](https://dave-judge-portfolio.netlify.app/).
-This project showcases my skills, projects, and experience as a Junior Software Developer.
+This project showcases my skills, projects, and experience as a software developer.
 It is built to be responsive and interactive, with features that demonstrate my proficiency in modern web development technologies.

 ## Features
 - Responsive Design: The site is fully responsive and works on all device sizes.